silhavyj/KIV-PSI-task02/README.md

 ### Client connection timeout

-Another security measure I've implemented is a helper thread that keeps checking if the client sent their request within a reasonable time.
-If they open up a new connection and don't send anything in 5s, the connection will be simply dropped as it's considered as suspicious behaviour.
+Another security measure I implemented is a helper thread that keeps checking if the client sent their request within a reasonable time.
+If they open up a new connection and don't send anything in 5s, the connection will be simply dropped as it's considered as suspicious behavior.
 This way, the workers won't be occupied for an undefined amount of time.

 ### Isolating exposed files

-Lastly, I've decided to forbid any paths that involve `..` or `.`.
-This approach is mean to prevent exposing sensitive files, such as the `/etc/passwd` file.
-Therefore, the client has access only to the directory which is specified on startup using the `-d` option.
+Lastly, I decided to forbid any paths that involve `..` or `.`.
+This approach is meant to prevent exposing sensitive files, such as the `/etc/passwd` file.
+Therefore, the client has access only to the directory which is specified on startup by using the `-d` option.